AaronSledge/Chip8-emulator/README.md

 # REQUIRMENTS
 Cmake installed
+SDL3 installed
 C++ compiler

 # HOW TO PLAY:
 After copying the repo, type in the command line: cmake -S . -B build cmake --build build
+Add any .ch8 files into the debug folder inside the build file.
 Then CD into the build folder, then debug folder.
-Any .ch8 file are games that you are able to play.
-In the command line type:
+Run this line of code in the command line.
 .\Chip8Emu 10 5 test_opcode.ch8

 Have fun!